ALX-NULL/roundOf11/README.md

 ### **Backend**

 - **FastAPI**: A high-performance web framework for building APIs with Python.
 It supports asynchronous programming and offers interactive documentation.
-- **MongoDB**: A NoSQL database that stores quiz data and results efficiently with flexible schema designs.
 - **Generative AI**: Utilizes advanced AI technologies to generate relevant quiz questions based on input topics and content.

 ### **Frontend**